News For Amateur Radio Operators In And Around Hillsdale County

 Monday Night Net Control Stations Needed

 We have some Monday night net control slots open.
 Serving as net control station builds your skills and earns you extra points towards the net exceptional participation certificate.
-If you would like to serve as a net control statement once month please let a member of club leadership know.
+If you would like to serve as a net control station once a month please let a member of club leadership know.
 Check the Net Control Schedule for available dates.

 The next Board meeting will be held on Saturday, August 3, at 10:30am at the First United Methodist Church, 45 North Manning in Hillsdale (map).
 All club members are welcome.
 Use the south entrance off city parking lot F.